ajktown/docs/eksctl/01_setup.md

 eksctl is a simple CLI tool for creating clusters on EKS.
 It will create separate vpc, security groups etc for your sake.

 eksctl is explained in a straightforward manner in [this video](https://youtu.be/p6xDCz00TxU).
+Undertaking these steps is estimated to cost around $70-$90 per month.
+However, this is an estimate and not a guaranteed figure.
+It is your responsible to manage the AWS cost.
+Instead of deleting every resource on AWS Console by your own, you can simply delete the cluster with eksctl command, and it will handle for you.
+You must double check if there any left overs that can cost you.
 ## Tips

 If something does not go well as it is supposed to, I highly recommend to [delete cluster](#delete-cluster) and [create it again](#create-cluster-with-node-type).
 And then start from the beginning.